-HackerNest is a nonprofit community movement focused on strengthening local tech ecosystems globally through unpretentious social events and hackathons.
+HackerNest is an international nonprofit community movement focused on building supportive Silicon Valley like tech communities in every city - strengthening local tech ecosystems globally through unpretentious social events and hackathons.
 We’re nurturing cohesive communities today to empower them with more relevant and accessible peer-based tech education tomorrow.

-How?
-We do this by cramming lots of smart, accomplished people into a room with free beer.
-Our relaxed, down-to-earth Tech Socials are now Canada’s largest tech meetups (we’re in multiple cities).
+We cram smart, accomplished people into a room with free beer.
+Our relaxed, down-to-earth Tech Socials are now Canada’s largest tech meetups.

 Our membership - diverse and highly technical.
 Developers, designers, engineers, social media/business folk, entrepreneurs, investors, etc. regularly gather to socialize, talk tech, maybe hear speakers or watch demos, and meet future co-founders, employees, funders, and friends.
 Strict no-douchebag policy.

 Global.
 We want an international network of HackerNest “splinter cells” to pop up everywhere – from underserved cities to high-growth innovation centers – to rescue nerds from isolated basements, offices, and code tunnel vision.

 We love hardcore nerdcore.
 Tech folks, tech events, tech love.
 Our formula: laid back atmosphere + free drinks + brilliant people = fireworks

 We're not scienticians, but the formula seems to work: we became Canada's largest tech meetups in a year, before even leaving Toronto.
 Today we have "splinter cells" in multiple cities internationally.